Salisu8080/nexus/readme.md

 **Theme:** Gratitude & Ongoing Relationship

 ### Caption:
-WE'VE REACHED DAY 30! 🎉

-Thank you for joining us on this 30-day journey!
+Thank you for joining us! 🎉

-Over the past month, we've shared:
-💙 Our facilities and programs
-💙 Our values and mission
-💙 Our students' success stories
-💙 The nursing career opportunities
-💙 Why Nexus CNS is the right choice

-**BUT THIS ISN'T THE END - IT'S JUST THE BEGINNING!**

 Whether you've already applied (congratulations! 🎊) or you're still considering, we're here for YOU.

 **WHAT'S NEXT?**

 👉 **APPLIED?** Watch for admission updates
-👉 **STILL DECIDING?** Call us for one-on-one guidance 👉 **HAVE QUESTIONS?** We're always here to help
+👉 **STILL DECIDING?** Contact us for guidance
+👉 **HAVE QUESTIONS?** We're always here to help
 👉 **WANT TO VISIT?** Campus tours available!